QuetzalQatl/PyGameElements/README.md

 # Overview
 There are several elements available at this moment:

-Core elements (consisting of one thing)
+Core elements (consisting of one thing): Line, Square, Ellipse, Label, Image
-Line
-Square
-Ellipse
-Label - for displaying a text
-Image - for displaying an image

-Combined elements (consisting of more then one core elements) Button
+Combined elements (consisting of more then one core elements): Button, CheckBox, InputBox
-CheckBox
-InputBox

 ## Usage